 Loans can be secured or unsecured.
 The amount available is based on the business's credit history.
-The term is fixed, between 1 to 5 years if unsecured or up to 15 - 20 years for a secured Business Loan.
+The term is fixed, between 1 to 5 years if unsecured business loan or up to 15 - 20 years for a secured Business Loan.
 Term loans are taken for a specific purpose, usually for capital expenditure.
 The lender distributes the sanctioned funds in a consolidated amount.

 2. Start-up loan

 Start-up loans are for new business ventures.
 Applicants for such loans may not have the best credit history due to a lack of business vintage.
 Thus, to determine the eligibility of a Business Loan, the lender will consider the personal credit profile of the borrower with the company.
 Current turnover figures and other financial matters are also considered to determine the loan amount, tenure, and applicable interest rate.